Rohail Hyatt: Early life and education

 Hyatt grew up in Rawalpindi in the Punjab province of Pakistan in the Khattar family of Sir Liaqat Hayat Khan, a prominent Punjabi leader during British rule of whom Hyatt is a great-grandson.
 He studied at St. Mary's Academy before embarking on his career in music.
 Hyatt recalls that his interest in music grew in his early childhood and his parents encouraged his interest in Western music.
-He grew up in the midst of "a serious hippie community.
-His parents' choice was dominated by Nat King Cole and Engelbert Humperdinck, but after his parents bought him his first keyboard, he began composing traditional Pakistani and Sufi music.
-His mother had great impact on him and his interest in music: she arranged music lessons for him to learn keyboard.
-Hyatt recalls that "his mother had him go to sleep in the afternoons by putting the radio on, and it was all local pop music.
-However, his interest in producing and playing Western music began after his aunt bought Pink Floyd's The Wall album in 1980, which he listened to for hours.
-About the Pink Floyd, he reportedly quoted: "That just did it for me.
+He grew up in the midst of "a serious hippie community."
+His parents' music was dominated by Nat King Cole and Engelbert Humperdinck, but after his parents bought him his first keyboard, he began composing traditional Pakistani and Sufi music.
+His mother had a great impact on him and his interest in music, as she arranged music lessons for him to learn keyboard.
+Hyatt recalls that his mother had him go to sleep in the afternoons by putting the radio on, with much of the music being local pop.
+However, his interest in producing and playing Western music began after his aunt bought Pink Floyd's The Wall album in 1980, which he frequently listened to.
+Regarding Pink Floyd, Hyatt stated: "That just did it for me.
 It opened up a whole new direction of soundscapes and influences."

-During his youth, he was a member of the Pakistan national under-19 cricket team and it seemed that his future was in the sport until he came across Rizwan-ul-Haq.
-The two became acquaintances and Hyatt discovered that Haq was also a guitarist after Haq played guitar at school playing the song.
-At the Peshawar University, he met with guitarist Shahzad Hasan (Shahi) and decided to form the band, although no name for new band was reached.
-In 1980s, he was a member of two underground bands – Progressions and Crude X. Bassist Nusrat Hussain, whom he cites as a major influence in learning and on his outlook on music along with the global acts of that era, was a member of Progressions and Shahi was in Crude X. During the mid of 1980s, Hyatt left the university and referred himself as "a bum," in the university.
-Hyatt later was employed at the British embassy where he worked in a desk job.
-He later abandoned this job as the idea of playing keyboards and guitar in a band was far more alluring.
+During his youth, he was a member of the Pakistan national under-19 cricket team and it seemed that his future was in the sport until he met Rizwan-ul-Haq.
+The two became acquaintances and Hyatt discovered that Haq was also a guitarist after Haq played guitar at school.
+At Peshawar University, he met with guitarist Shahzad Hasan (Shahi) and decided to form a band, although no name for the new band was reached.
+In the 1980s, he was a member of two underground bands – Progressions and Crude X. Bassist Nusrat Hussain, whom he cites as a major influence in learning and on his outlook on music along with the global acts of that era, was a member of Progressions, while Shahi was in Crude X. Hyatt later left the university and referred himself as "a bum," while enrolled.
+Hyatt was later employed at the British embassy where he worked in a desk job.
+He later left this job to pursue keyboard and guitar.

-His son Danial Hyatt is also a musician, having participated, with his band Mole, in the third episode of Coke Studio season four with the instrumental "Baageshri", while later composing the background score of the 2019 action-thriller movie Laal Kabootar.
+His son, Danial Hyatt, is also a musician.
+He participated with his band Mole in the third episode of Coke Studio season four with the instrumental "Baageshri", while later composing the background score of the 2019 action-thriller movie Laal Kabootar.